Prediction markets for hedge funds.

 What integrations are needed?

-Three layers for a real fund integration: (1) BYOK credential binding for Kalshi and / or Polymarket; (2) reconciliation export wired into the fund-admin pipeline (CSV / Parquet); (3) intent submission either through the platform's REST surface, the agentic CLI, or a custom client.
-Most desks finish integration within one to two business weeks of dry-run start.
+Three layers for a real fund integration: (1) BYOK credential binding for Kalshi and / or Polymarket; (2) portfolio ledger/read API review, with reconciliation export wired into an accounting pipeline only when required; (3) intent submission either through the platform's REST surface, the agentic CLI, or a custom client.
+Most desks finish dry-run integration within one to two business weeks.

 What does the platform actually do during a trade?